#Testing API Key Authentication

 When running tests there are several ways you might want to handle API Key authentication.
 This document outlines a few strategies for testing with API Key authentication both locally and in deployed environments.

-When running API key Authentication locally, if you link the project to an project the same API Key Bucket used in working copy will also be used for local development.
+When running API key Authentication locally, if you link the project to an project the same API Key The same bucket will be shared by both your development (working copy) environment and local development.

 Either locally or in CI/CD you can specify any API Key Bucket on the API Key Authentication policy by setting the bucketName property.
 This allows using a consistent API Key Bucket that is setup with consumers, etc. as required for testing.
 You can use the Zuplo Developer API to create and manage buckets, consumers, keys, etc.